Preparing Your Business for Natural Disaster

 Know Your Risk

 If you live in the usually sunny southeast, a hurricane could impact your business, even if you are hundreds of miles from the shore.
 Big brands like Disney, Universal Studios, and Sea World all closed huge theme parks when Hurricane Irma struck, even though Orlando is hundreds of miles from the point where this massive storm made landfall.

-Not only did every smaller business in the area shut down, but these smaller locations had to get in line behind the bigger businesses in the area when it came to power restoration and other services.
-If your business is not a household name, expect to wait a while for restoration of power after an event and plan accordingly.
+It is crucial to assess the potential risks and vulnerabilities specific to your business location and operations.
 Much of your natural disaster risk will depend on where you live; your risk of tsunami is small unless you are right on the coast, but flooding can happen anywhere.
 Fire is always a risk, but places with huge natural forests or dense populations are more likely to experience the kind of rapid spread that creates a natural disaster situation.

 Prepare to Protect Employees and Guests